 Bordeaux is in the Aquitaine region of France which is much closer to Spain, but it still makes an easy day trip from Paris.
 It’s most famous for its wine and many visitors go for wine tastings and winery tours.
 It’s such a beautiful and interesting city for its architecture, which ranges from Roman times to Gothic to Renaissance.
 However, it still feels more like a large town than a city, and it’s incredibly fun to walk around and see what you can find.

 Loire Valley: Chateau d’Amboise & Chateau du Clos Lucé (~ 2hr 10m)

 Amboise Castle is another famous Loire Valley castle because it is the resting place of Leonardo da Vinci.
 However, the castle also boasts a remarkable hillside location and a lengthy history of royalty.
 If you have time, you can visit the nearby Clos Lucé Castle, where da Vinci died.
 They both look very worth visiting.

 Nantes is a city in Brittany that is not as popular with tourists, but it does have the Ducal Palace of Brittany which looks like an absolute dream to visit.

 London, England, UK (~ 2hr 25m)

 What do I even say about London?
-This city is so huge that I had to expand my 51+ lists to 55+, just for London.
+This city is so huge and there’s so much to do.
 If you only have one day, I’d recommend the Museum of London and the British Museum – two of my absolute favourites.
 Also get a £5 day-long bus pass to get around the city on a double-decker bus, and make sure to stop by Winchester for that true London vacation feel.

 I can’t wait to update this list with more personal experiences!
 What are your favourite day trips from Paris?